codemancers/hubot-pr-fu/README.md

   that the mergeability of that PR has not yet been determined, and a background job has been scheduled.
 For reasons of making the logic simpler, we don't display information about these `nil` state PRs.
-So there might be a rare case where the total number of PRs in `status all` command doesn't match with the sum of mergeable PRs and non-mergeable PRs in the same command's response.
+So there might be a rare case where the total number of PRs in `pr all` command doesn't match with the sum of mergeable PRs and non-mergeable PRs in the same command's response.

 ### Commands/Features

 #### User specific commands

-`status all`
+`pr all`

 This command returns the PR stats for the repo.
 This information would
 include: